amirkh87/Getting-and-Cleaning-Data-Course-Project/Code_Book.md

 #Code Book

-This section contains specific information each variable (column) included in the uploaded table, HAR-subject-activity-mean.txt.
+This section contains information of each variable (column) included in the uploaded table : "DF_means.txt".
 Most of the variables are summarizations of variables with the same name and description in the Human Activity Recognition Using Smartphones Dataset (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The variables are described in the features_info.txt and README.txt in that dataset.
 Please see those files for more details.

 Units (according to the README.txt file):